taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 3. Joining contigs into scaffolds
 4. Comparison with other known genomes
 5. Filling the gaps
-6. Verification of the assembled genome
+6. Annotation of the assembled genome
-7. Annotation of the assembled genome
+7. Visualize genome annotation

 #### Challenges of *de novo* assembly
 #### Sequence assembly is perhaps the application domain of bioinformatics where skill and expertise are the most difficult to identify and define